Should we adopt a senior dog? Here’s why they’re great

 But why should you get your new best friend from Forever Loved Pet Sanctuary?

-Forever Loved Pet Sanctuary is 1 of 2 shelters in the Phoenix area whose mission it is to help senior pets
+Forever Loved Pet Sanctuary is 1 of 2 shelters in the Phoenix area whose mission is to help senior dogs

 Our dogs are socialized